-6.3.1 Each participating local authority should ensure that those Councillors it nominates to a joint health overview and scrutiny committee reflect its own political balance.4 However, overall political balance requirements may be waived with the agreement of all participating local authorities.

-- 6.3.2 A joint committee will be composed of Councillors from each of the participating authorities within Cheshire and Merseyside in the following ways: - where 8 or more local authorities deem the proposed change to be substantial - the joint health overview and scrutiny committee will consist of 1 nominated elected member from each participating authority (or a nominated substitute) - where between 4 and 7 local authorities deem the proposed change to be substantial, each authority will nominate 2 elected members - where 3 or less local authorities deem the proposed change to be substantial, then each participating authority will nominate 3 elected members.
+- 6.3.1 The participating local authorities must ensure that those Councillors nominated to a joint health overview and scrutiny committee produce a membership that reflects the overall political balance across the participating local authorities.
+However, political balance requirements for each joint committee established may be waived with the agreement of all participating local authorities, should time and respective approval processes permit. - 6.3.2 A joint committee will be composed of Councillors from each of the participating authorities within Cheshire and Merseyside in the following ways: - where 4 or more local authorities deem the proposed change to be substantial, each authority will nominate 2 elected members - where 3 or less local authorities deem the proposed change to be substantial, then each participating authority will nominate 3 elected members.